 Federal Direct Stafford Loans do not involve cosigners.
 Federal Direct PLUS Loans may involve an endorser, which is like a cosigner, if the borrower has an adverse credit history.
 (This is rare.)
 More than 90% of private student loans to undergraduate students and more than 75% of private student loans to graduate students require a creditworthy cosigner.

-Joint Consolidation Loans
+Joint Consolidation Student Loans in Divorce

 The Higher Education Amendments of 1992 included a provision that allowed married borrowers to combine their federal student loans into a joint consolidation loan, starting January 1, 1993.
 To obtain a joint consolidation loan, each spouse agreed “to be held jointly and severally liable for the repayment of a consolidation loan, without regard to the amounts of the respective loan obligations that are to be consolidated, and without regard to any subsequent change that may occur in such couple’s marital status” [20 USC 1078-3(a)(3)(C)].